lemodoescoding/mk-pweb/pertemuan9/README.md

 #### Setup

 1. Make sure you have already installed the MySQL server using your distro package manager or on Windows just use XAMPP and start the MySQL service from there
-2. Download the phpMyAdmin and copy the folder containing the phpMyAdmin codes (post-extraction) to the root of the APACHE/NGINX/HTTPd
+2. Download the phpMyAdmin and copy the folder containing the phpMyAdmin codes (post-extraction) to the root of the APACHE/NGINX/HTTPd&nbsp

    2.a.
-If you are using HTTPD, it is on /var/www/html 2.b.
-If you are using Apache/XAMPP find the where the configuration path are and find a folder named `htdocs` 2.c.
-Paste the folder on them and try to access the phpMyAdmin on the browser (localhost/phpMyAdmin)
+If you are using HTTPD, it is on /var/www/html&nbsp

+   2.b.
+If you are using Apache/XAMPP find the where the configuration path are and find a folder named `htdocs`&nbsp

+   2.c.
+Paste the folder on them and try to access the phpMyAdmin on the browser (localhost/phpMyAdmin)&nbsp

 3. Log in to the phpMyAdmin using your own credential (user and password)
 4. Follow this tutorial just for the setup of the Database and the table [Original Tutorial](https://www.petanikode.com/tutorial-php-mysql/)